olexandr7/BOLD.19-20/datasets/README.md

-5 open goverment datasets from various OECD countries are chosen to accomodate expected number of course participants (20 -> 4 persons * 5 teams)
+5 open goverment datasets from various OECD countries are chosen to accomodate expected number of course participants (20 -> 4 persons * 5 teams) + 1 additional for unforseen cirumstances

 ## 1. United Kingdom - Crime and justice